History & Staff

 She has been working in Pre-Need with Carter-Trent since 2006.
 Vivian is also a Licensed Tennessee Insurance Agent and is a Registered Agent for Pre-Need.
 Vivian attends bible study (Precept Class) on Tuesday mornings at First Baptist Church, Kingsport.

-Lead Administrator & Licensed Funeral Director & Apprentice Embalmer
+Lead Administrator & Licensed Funeral Director and Embalmer

 Jennifer and her husband Bryan moved to Kingsport from Asheville, NC in 1993.
-She came to Carter Trent in January 2018 as a lead administrator.
-Jennifer is a licensed Tennessee Insurance Agent and a licensed Pre-Need Agent.
-Currently, she is enrolled at John A. Gupton College and is an apprentice funeral director.
+She is a licensed Funeral Director and Embalmer, a Tennessee Insurance Agent and a licensed Pre-Need Agent.

 Traci Summey Starnes

 Traci, who is originally from Gate City, VA, has lived in Kingsport since 1993.
-She joined the firm in 2007 as an Administrative Assistant.
-Traci is married to Michael Starnes and has two children, Madison and Peyton.
-She and her family attend Colonial Heights Baptist Church.
+She joined the firm in 2007.

 David H. Lane